The partial $C^0$-estimate along the continuity method: Introduction

 \subsection{Acknowledgements}

-I would like to thank Aaron Naber, Valentino Tosatti, and Ben Weinkove for useful discussions.
+I would like to thank Aaron Naber, Valentino Tosatti, and Ben Weinkove for useful discussions, and Kewei Zhang for pointing out a mistake in an earlier version of the paper.
 In addition I thank Simon Donaldson for his interest in this work, and for several useful comments on an earlier version of this paper.
 The author was supported in part by NSF grant DMS-1306298.